‘Impossible to justify’ – Academy chains slammed for paying bosses up to £300k a year

-AET came under fire from parents, teachers and Suffolk MP Therese Coffey for its failure to meet government standards - and the trust subsequently cut ties with both schools in November 2018.
+AET came under fire from parents, teachers and Suffolk MP Therese Coffey for its failure to meet government standards - and it was announced in November 2018 that the trust was cutting ties with both schools.

 It joins five other academy chains with schools in Suffolk and north Essex on a government list of trusts paying salaries of over £150,000.

 The highest paid individual at the REAch2 Academy Trust, which runs Camulos Academy in Colchester and Burrsville Infant Academy in Clacton among others, took home between £230,000-£240,000 in 2017-18.